eclipse/gef/CONTRIBUTING.md

 If you want to contribute fixes to our code base, you will need to set up a proper development environment first, as outlined in the following sub-sections.
 Having forked the repository, this will enable you to work on an acceptable pull request, which has to respect certain formal contrainsts.

 ### Install Java SE Development Kit 8
 The current [5.x (Oxygen)](https://projects.eclipse.org/projects/tools.gef/releases/5.0.0-oxygen) development stream uses a minimal BREE (bundle required execution enviroment) of JavaSE-1.8 for all bundles.
-If you want to contribute, you will thus have to install a current Java SE Development Kit 8 that includes JavaFX 8 ([Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)).<sup>1)</sup>.
+If you want to contribute, you will thus have to install a current [Java SE Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).<sup>1)</sup>.

 <sub><sup>1)</sup> If you want to contribute to the [4.x (Neon)](https://projects.eclipse.org/projects/tools.gef/releases/4.0.0-neon) maintenance stream, you will need to install a Java SE Development Kit 7 in addition.